mohanchandrass/MySafety/README.md

 ## 📬 Contact

-For any inquiries or issues with the project, feel free to contact me via email:
+For any inquiries or issues with the project, feel free to contact me via github:
-**mohanchandrass@example.com**

 ---